vishalmnemonic/vishalmnemonic.github.io/_pages/about.md

 ---
-title: "About"
+  title: "About Me"
   permalink: /about/
   header:
-    image: "/image/bio.jpg"
+    image: "/images/site.jpeg"
 ---

 I'm a Senior Business Analyst at EXL.